ReddevilQ/EzPass/README.md

 Have a keepassxc db with the 2 passwords make sure to not have a passoword only a Key-file

 ## Install
+Change the Variables in EzPass.sh & HardPass.sh
+Make a KeePass db and a Key-File make sure you set the passwords acordingly

   echo "alias shutdown="~/Git/EzPass/HardPass.sh && shutdown now"" >> ~/.zshrc
   mv EzPass.sh /usr/local/bin/
   mv EzPass.service /etc/systemd/system/
   systemctl enable EzPass.service
   sudo systemctl daemon-reload